software-mansion/react-native-reanimated/README.md

 ```

 ### Backward compatible API
-As it might sometimes impractical to use API above, there's alternative way of invoking animation, which is similar to original Animated API.
+As it might sometimes be impractical to use the API above, there's an alternative way of invoking animation, which is similar to the original `Animated` API.
 ```js
 class Example extends Component {
   constructor(props) {